puppetlabs/pdk/README.md

 The default template sets up [rspec](http://rspec.info/) for Ruby-level unit testing, and [rspec-puppet](https://github.com/rodjek/rspec-puppet/) for catalog-level unit testing.

-1. From the module's directory, run all unit tests with:
+1. In the module's directory, run all unit tests with:

 ```
 pick test unit